 Adding Warmth or Coolness

-Vibrant and Bold Choices
+Bright and Strong Choices

 Selecting a Backsplash: Lighter or Darker Than Your Cabinets?

-Visual Space and Brightness
+Brightness and Visual Space

 Conclusion